 Healthcare risk management traditionally focuses on the critical aim of patient safety and the mitigation of medical errors or negligence that jeopardize organization goodwill to avoid claims causing financial liability.
-However, with the expansion of the role of healthcare technologies, increased cybersecurity concerns, the fast pace of medical science, and the industry’s ever-changing regulatory, legal, political, and reimbursement climate, healthcare risk management has become more complex over time.
+However, with the expansion of the role of healthcare technologies, increased cybersecurity concerns, the fast pace of medical science, and the industry’s ever-changing regulatory, legal, and political conditions, healthcare risk management has become more complex over time.

 Therefore, it is vital to induce risk management strategies, especially in the medical profession, as consequences can be dire.

 Many medical risks can be mitigated by providing proper training to physicians and staff, encouraging healthy communication among staff-members, providing counseling services for those working with patients, and conducting competency assessments.